Joecstarr/thesis/sections/tabulation/arborescent/computation/algorithm_for_generation.md

 Satisfying the right leaning condition is a consequence of the modified $\star_i$ operation.
 Our definition of the $\star_i$ operation grafts the scion in such a way that weights at $v_i$ are always right of the scion.
-To fully satisfy the right leaning condition, we need to ensure that any stick subtrees of are in the right most postions.
+To fully satisfy the right leaning condition, we need to ensure that any stick subtrees are in the right most positions.
 This is accomplished with a slight modification of our grafting algorithms.

 ```{prf:algorithm} Find weighted planar trees by grafting $\LP+\RP$-RLITT good scions to the root of $\LP+\RP$-RLITT rootstocks